ABER1047/Forme/README.md

 Some functions can be low performance than other JS libraries

-That's because it is designed that it can be easily translated into other languages.
+That's because it is designed that it can be easily converted to other languages.

 -------------